cucumber/compatibility-kit/devkit/README.md

 As any NPM project, you first need to run `npm install`.
 To make sure everything is going well, run `npm test`.

+Once you've done all this you'll likely need to copy the existing devkit samples to your directory of choice.
+To do this run `npm copy-samples` or `npm copy-to:LANG` where `LANG` is the name of the folder you wish to copy to

 ## Contributing to the Compatibility Kit

 The files delivered as part of the kit - the feature files and the ndjson files -